chrisaberle/connections_bot/README.md

 # Slack Puzzle Bot 🧩

-A Slack bot designed to process puzzle results shared within a channel.
+A Slack bot designed to process NYT Connections puzzle results shared within a Slack channel.
 It calculates scores, maintains a leaderboard, and provides statistics on-demand.

 ## Table of Contents